 Detail of

 Bridge Over Irises

-BRIDGE OVER IRISES: the artist's view
+BRIDGE OVER IRISES: artist's notes

 SKU: 5

-A Japanese aesthetic sense is second nature to me, having grown up in traditional Japanese houses and having lived around traditional Japanese woodblock prints, paintings, pottery, flower arrangements, and it's wonderfully refined sense of craftsmanship.
+A Japanese aesthetic sense is second nature to me, having grown up in traditional Japanese houses and having lived around traditional Japanese woodblock prints, paintings, pottery, flower arrangements, and Japan's wonderfully refined sense of craftsmanship.
 It is an aesthetic that I love, and is infused in me and my art.
 Of course there are other influences from other sources as well.
 But I want to focus on two aspects of Japanese art, evident in Bridge Over Irises, that particularly impact me.

+Detail of